eeevi/model-hs/README.md

 ### example
 ```
 $ ./salad ./res/somedata.txt
-If abstract [thing] from 'Ding sich' in we one of Hegel's sich.' [in itself]....A in example, thus 'in
+If we abstract from sich' itself], one Hegel's standard sich.' itself]....A child, Hegel's is

 ```